Case study

 Operational context

 Motion is an established B2B SaaS company doing eight figures in revenue.
-Later in the company's growth, the need shifted from product building to commercial operations: the revenue teams needed better systems to move faster without adding equivalent headcount.
+Later in the company's growth, part of the need shifted from product building to commercial operations: the revenue teams needed better systems so repeated work did not depend on one-off engineering effort.

 The work here was not about pretending Motion was a field-service business.
-It was about solving an adjacent operations problem: high-volume, cross-functional coordination that was too manual to scale efficiently.
+It was about solving an adjacent operations problem: high-volume, cross-functional coordination that was too manual and too fragmented to stay reliable as volume increased.

 Where work was breaking

-By the time the role shifted into GTM engineering, Motion already had a functioning revenue motion, but execution was too dependent on manual effort:
+By the time the role shifted into GTM engineering, Motion already had a functioning revenue motion, but execution still depended on too much manual setup and cross-team follow-through:

 - • outbound prospecting required significant manual research and setup